kawrl-Dev/midterm-project-webdvt/README.md

 # 💸 Personal Budget Tracker 💸

 A multi-page **Personal Budget Tracker** built with **React**, **React Router**, and **React-Bootstrap**.
-Users can log income and expense transactions, categorize them, filter and paginate their history, view spending summaries broken down by category, and switch between light and dark themes — with the theme choice persisted and applied consistently across the entire app via Context.
+Users can log income and expense transactions, categorize them, filter and paginate their history, view spending summaries broken down by category, switch between light and dark themes, and personalize the app's brand name — all persisted via `localStorage` and applied consistently across the entire app via Context.

 ---